 About Emily Kerrigan

-Emily is a food writer and mum of two.
-She has interviewed many of Britain's top food producers and reviewed restaurants and hotels from St Ives to Sydney, including for high-profile titles that she has to keep under her hat.
-She is an ambassador for Jamie Oliver's Food Revolution and contributes each month to BBC Good Food.
-Her food and travel writing has appeared regularly in Time Out, olive, Muddy Stilettos, Mr & Mrs Smith & Smith & Family.
-Before starting a family, she edited recipes for the BBC's best-selling food magazines.
+Emily is a food writer, teacher, mum of two and regular contributor to BBC Good Food’s family and kids content.
+Before starting a family, she wrote regularly for Time Out, olive, Muddy Stilettos and Mr & Mrs Smith.
+She has interviewed many of Britain's top food producers and reviewed restaurants and hotels from St Ives to Sydney.
+As an Ambassador for Jamie Oliver’s Food Revolution, she taught cookery to primary school children and subsequently retrained to teach the full curriculum, from kids’ five-a-day to their five times tables.
 All her recipes are triple-tested and simple enough that any parent can follow them, no matter how sleep-deprived or time-poor.
 She tries not to get wound up when her kids eat broccoli one day but decide to dislike it the next and looks forward to the day they're old enough to bring their mum and dad breakfast in bed.

 About Modern Family Food